- Occupation:Student, Professional, Retired

 - Time commitment:Hours

 - Familiarity with EA:Familiar, Very Familiar

-If you already have a steady local group or multiple dedicated EAs in the area, a discussion group can help get everyone on the same page and further one another’s understanding.
-For instance, a group that has a range of levels of familiarity and backgrounds can unite around common terminology and shared concepts.
-Similarly, if your group has predominantly selected from one cause area, a discussion group might focus on extending the members’ knowledge into other domains.
+If you already have a steady local group, or multiple dedicated EAs in your area, a discussion group can help get everyone on the same page and further their understanding together.
+For example, a group that has a range of different backgrounds, and differing familiarity with EA, can use group discussion to unite around common terminology and shared concepts.
+Similarly, if your group mostly focuses on one cause area, a discussion group might help to extend members’ knowledge into other domains.
 This works best with a small-to-medium-sized group of at least semi-regular members.
-(Note that this might also work as a means of increasing the regularity of meetup attendance.)

-To run a discussion group, check out the standard discussion group materials as well as the quick guide for running a career planning group.
-These are just some of the formats you might consider; see also Stanford EA’s discussion group style, a reading discussion group, THINK modules, and the EA Handbook for more content and format ideas.
+To run a discussion group, check out CEA's standard discussion group resources, as well as this quick guide to running a career-planning group.
+These are just some of the formats you might consider; for more content and formatting ideas, see Stanford EA’s discussion group format, EA reading groups, THINK modules, and the EA Handbook.

-If you’re intending to make this a regular activity for your local group, consider applying for funding from the Centre for Effective Altruism.
+If you intend to make discussion a regular activity for your local group, consider applying for funding from the Centre for Effective Altruism.